-Community Transport

-Lead WRVS

-organisations Adur Dial-a-Ride

-Adur Community Transport

-WSCC

-ADC

-Main sources Adur and Worthing Councils' website

-of information

-Existing Community transport organisations provide access to employment

-provision and services for rural communities and people who, through a

-mobility impairment, may find travelling on public transport difficult.

-In Adur, these include:

-Adur Dial-A-Ride part of Adur Community Transport, the Dial-A- Ride service offers door-to-door transport for Adur residents unable to use public transport.
+Community Tra inchart Community Tra WRVS VRVS Adur Dial-a-Ride organisations Adur Community Transport WSCC Main annuan ADC Main sources Adur and Worthing Councils' website of information Community transport arganizations provide access to ample your Existing provision Community transport organisations provide access to employment and services for rural communities and people who, through a mobility impairment, may find travelling on public transport difficult.
+In Adur, these include: Adur Dial-A-Ride part of Adur Community Transport, the Dial-A-Ride service offers door-to-door transport for Adur residents unable to use public transport.
 Adur Community Transport provides a service to community groups who need to travel.
 The organisation has a mini bus which can be hired to community organisations for people with disabilities and mobility problems, as well as able bodied groups.
 Royal Voluntary Service Adur Good Neighbours is a volunteer car scheme provided by the Royal Voluntary Service for residents of Adur District and Worthing who are unable to use public transport.
 Can be transported to any part of the county provided a driver is available.
 Lancing Youth Centre is an accessible minibus service available to youth and community groups, travelling anywhere by arrangement.
 British Red Cross Transport Service is a transport service to medical appointments for people with disabilities or who are unable to use public transport.
 Volunteers' cars are available for journeys starting in the Adur and Worthing area and travelling further afield (including London hospitals) on request.
 Also provides a loan service for wheelchairs and medical equipment.
-None The RVS and British Red Cross Transport Service fund their transport activities through their own charity funding and by raising their own revenue through winning private contracts.
-Adur has an aging population, and as such community transport services (as well as other public transport services) will continue to play an important role in providing specialist transportation for the elderly as well as other less mobile groups identified above.
-The Local Plan and IDP will have a limited role in influencing the running of the community transport services.
+Planned provision None Sources of funding and costs The RVS and British Red Cross Transport Service fund their transport activities through their own charity funding and by raising their own revenue through winning private contracts.
+Key issues and dependencies Adur has an aging population, and as such community transport services (as well as other public transport services) will continue to play an important role in providing specialist transportation for the elderly as well as other less mobile groups identified above.
+Summary and role of LDF and IDP The Local Plan and IDP will have a limited role in influencing the running of the community transport services.
 Policies within the Local Plan seek to focus development in sustainable locations, within or near to existing communities and existing infrastructure.
 The Local Plan also seeks to provide sustainable forms of transport.